Director of Bands

-Justin Preece studied and worked as a percussionist and educator in Dallas, Texas for twenty years before moving to Oregon in 2010.
+Preece studied and worked as a percussionist and educator in Dallas, Texas for twenty years before moving to Oregon in 2010.
 He attended the Meadows School of the Arts at Southern Methodist University, earning both Bachelor and Master of Music degrees in Percussion Performance, with an additional undergraduate major in Music Education.
-He also spent a year at King’s College London and the Royal Academy of Music.
+He also spent a year of study at King’s College London and the Royal Academy of Music.
 As a student, he performed at the Midwest International Band and Orchestra Clinic (Chicago), the Texas Music Educators Association Convention (San Antonio), and the Percussive Arts Society International Convention (Anaheim).

-Justin was a three-year member of the Phantom Regiment Drum & Bugle Corps, culminating with their first DCI World Championship in 1996.
-He also won a DCI Individual timpani championship in 1995 and the Drum Corps Midwest solo marimba competition in 1996.
-Justin is fortunate to count Jeff Prosperie, Kirk Gay, J.J.
-Pipitone, and Lee Beddis amongst his marching percussion mentors.
+Additionally, Preece was a three-year member of the Phantom Regiment Drum & Bugle Corps, culminating with their first DCI World Championship in 1996.
+He also won the DCI Individual Timpani Championship in 1995 and the Drum Corps Midwest solo marimba competition in 1996.

 As an educator, Preece has worked with numerous competitive marching band and percussion programs in Texas, and has since joined the staff of the Alan Keown Drum Camp here in Oregon.
 As a performer, he has recorded with the Dallas Winds, the Las Colinas Symphony Orchestra, Imperial Brass, and numerous other chamber groups and theatres, and has enjoyed recent appearances with the Oregon Coast Music Festival, Newport Symphony Orchestra, Hilltop Big Band, Chintimini Chamber Music Festival, and the [email protected] Recital Series.
 He has also written on the topic of marching percussion for The Instrumentalist (Sept 2017) and composes for solo and chamber percussion, with recent premieres of his music by the OSU Percussion Ensemble at the Northwest Percussion Festival.